This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Prepare the Spice Marinade.
-In a bowl, mix all the Spice Marinade ingredients.
-Marinate lamb cubes for at least 2 hours or overnight.
+- Prepare the Spice Marinade by mixing all the marinade ingredients in a bowl.
+Marinate the lamb cubes for at least 2 hours or overnight.

-- Thread the marinated lamb cubes onto skewers (3-5 cubes per stick, depending on how long the skewer is).
+- Thread the marinated lamb cubes onto skewers, placing 3 to 5 cubes per stick, depending on the length of the skewer.

 - Preheat the grill for 10 minutes.
-Set the lamb skewers onto the grill rack.
-Grill lamb skewers for 3-4 minutes on each side, or until meat is completely cooked.
-Remove lamb skewers from grille.
-Dust the lamb skewers with Spice Mix (optional) and ready to serve as is, with beer and/or a salad.
+Place the lamb skewers on the grill rack.
+Grill the skewers for 3 to 4 minutes on each side, or until the meat is completely cooked.
+Remove the lamb skewers from the grill.
+Dust the skewers with spice mix (optional) and serve as is, with beer and/or a salad.

 Notes